ThreeDotsLabs/watermill/docs/content/docs/getting-started.md

 #### Handlers

-You may notice that we have two types of *handler functions*:
+You may have noticed that there are two types of *handler functions*:

 1. function `func(msg *message.Message) ([]*message.Message, error)`
 2. method `func (c structHandler) Handler(msg *message.Message) ([]*message.Message, error)`

-The second option is useful when your function requires some dependencies like database, logger, etc.
+If your handler is a function without any dependencies, it's fine to use the first one.
-If you use a simple function without dependencies, it's fine to use the second option.
+The second option is useful when your handler requires some dependencies like database handle, a logger, etc.

 {{% render-md %}}
 {{% load-snippet-partial file="content/docs/getting-started/router/main.go" first_line_contains="func printMessages" last_line_contains="return message.Messages{msg}, nil" padding_after="3" %}}